sundeepbassi/supershop_v1/README.md

 - To incorporate relevant new technologies that will enhance the site.

 - To work in partnership with other animal organisations and comopanies that promote animal welfare.

+- As this is a shop for dog lovers and we want to create a sense of community about dog ownership posting pictures of pet dogs by customers on a board would be good.

 Future Features